What Is Bankruptcy? Declaring Personal Bankruptcy Meaning

 Insolvency is defined as the inability to meet your financial obligations (pay your bills as they come due), combined with the lack of assets sufficient to pay these bills.

-If you are insolvent and owe more than $1,000 in total, you qualify for bankruptcy, which may be a practical option for your situation.
+If you are insolvent and owe more than $1,000 in total, you qualify for declaring bankruptcy in Canada, which may be a practical option for your situation.
 However, meeting this requirement does not mean you must file for bankruptcy – other options can be explored with the help of a Licensed Insolvency Trustee.

 How Bankruptcy Can Help You